scaleoutsean/eseries-santricity-collector/docs/FAQs.md

 ## Visualization and analytics

+### It's annoying that InfluxDB Explorer requires me to configure InfluxDB server after a restart

+It is possible to configure Explorer to persist its configuration, but since there is no authentication, anyone would be able to use it.
+In addition, ESC configures it in admin mode, so it's not just queries that would be open.

+You can modify Explorer configuration (refer to their docuemntation), but consider also modifying Proxy authentication settings to protect the site from unauthorized access.
+Or deploy Explorer in an protected zone/namespace and securely connect to InfluxDB using Proxy's FQDN and (by default) HTTPS on port 18181.

 ### Can ECS (EPA 4) use EPA 3 dashboards?

 No, ECS is vastly different.
 A reference dashboard may be provided at a later time.